Ricardo Almeida: Retirement

 Almeida retired for the second time on March 30, 2011, saying that he could not focus 100 percent on fighting, citing his family, his son (who was diagnosed with autism), and teaching at his academies as other areas of his life that needed attention.
 He added that he would continue to support the UFC and teammates such as Frankie Edgar, Kris McCray, Eddie Alvarez, and Corey Anderson.

-MMA Judge
+MMA judge

 A week after his retirement, Almeida became a professional MMA judge in New Jersey.
 On May 5, 2012, he made his major-event debut as a judge at the UFC on FOX 3 card at the Izod Center at the Meadowlands Sports Complex.

 Personal life

-Ricardo resides between Robbinsville, NJ and Sarasota, FL with his family.
-He is the head instructor and owner at Ricardo Almeida Brazilian jiu-jitsu School located in Robbinsville Township, New Jersey and in Lakewood Ranch, FL.
+Ricardo resides between Robbinsville, New Jersey, and Sarasota, Florida, with his family.
+He is the head instructor and owner at Ricardo Almeida Brazilian jiu-jitsu School located in Robbinsville Township, New Jersey, and in Lakewood Ranch, Florida.